onzfonz/comp227/src/content/8/en/part8d.md

 type CoursePart = CoursePartOne | CoursePartTwo | CoursePartThree;
 ```

-Now we can set the type for our `courseParts` variable.
+Now we can set the type for our `companyHandhelds` variable.
 Our editor will automatically warn us if we use the wrong type for an attribute, use an extra attribute, or forget to set an expected attribute.
 You can test this by commenting out any attribute for any course part.
 Thanks to the `name` [string literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types),